GvvPrasad/SeleniumDD/README.md

 #### Description
-It is a Java Selenium DataDriven Framework made with Maven & TestNG for Web Applications in GUI & Non-GUI Mode.<br>
+It is a Selenium Java DataDriven Framework made with Maven & TestNG for Web Applications in GUI & Non-GUI Mode.<br>
-It can also used for testing Rest API's functionality using Rest-Assured.
+It also consists of Rest-Assured methods for testing Rest API's

 #### Project Structure
 ```